carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 Let's break this last part down:

-* `Order` find the order of a single permutation.
+* `Order` finds the order of a single permutation.
 * `List(L,F)` makes a new list where the function `F` is applied to each member of the list `L`.
 * `Sum(L)` adds up the members of a list `L`.

-> ## Which approach is better?
+> ## Which approach is best?
 >
 > Compare these approaches.
 Which one would you prefer to use?
 {: .callout}

 GAP has very helpful list manipulation tools.
-We will now show a few more examples:
+We will now show a few more examples.

-Often when using these functions, GAP does not quite have the right function, for example `NrMovedPoints` give the number of moved points of a permutation, but what if we want to find all permutations which move `4` points?
+Sometimes, GAP does not have the exact function we want.
+For example, `NrMovedPoints` gives the number of moved points of a permutation, but what if we want to find all permutations which move `4` points?
 This is where GAP's arrow notation comes in. `g -> e` makes a new function which takes one argument `g`, and returns the value of the expression `e`.
 Here are some examples:

-* finding elements of `G` having no fixed points:
+* finding all elements of `G` with no fixed points:

 ~~~
 Filtered( elts, g -> NrMovedPoints(g) = 4 );